Fintech trends

 ZK-STARKs

-While ZK-SNARKs revolutionized zero-knowledge proofs with their compactness and efficiency, they introduced challenges such as the need for a trusted setup of “cooks” and limited scalability with larger datasets.
-ZK-STARKs resolves those issues.
-Picture them as the evolution from a flip phone to a top-of-the-line smartphone — no more risky setup and much better at handling big data, making them more powerful, secure, and user-friendly.
-That said, ZK-STARKs do not require a trusted setup phase that involves generating and keeping secret random numbers or parameters.
-Instead, it eliminates the need for confidential setup procedures and reduces the risk of potential tampering or compromise.
+While ZK-SNARKs brought zero-knowledge proofs to the masses with their compactness and efficiency, they introduced new challenges like the need for a trusted setup of “cooks” and limited scalability with larger datasets.
+ZK-STARKs solve those problems.
+Think of them as the evolution from a flip phone to a top-of-the-line smartphone — no more risky setup and much better at handling big data, making them more powerful, secure and user-friendly.
+But ZK-STARKs don’t require a trusted setup phase where you generate and keep secret random numbers or parameters.
+Instead, it eliminates the need for confidential setup procedures and reduces the risk of tampering or compromise.
 Let’s break down what ZK-STARKs are all about:

 1. Zero-Knowledge: As with ZK-SNARKs, the verifier can confirm the truth of a statement without learning anything else about it.
 The proof reveals only whether the statement is true or false — no extra details are shared.